-4.6.
-The emerging Milton Keynes Local Plan (Plan: MK) sets out a requirement for approximately 26,500 dwellings to be built within the plan period 2016 - 2031, equating to around 1,766 dwellings per annum.
-In 2016/17 total completions were 1,247; 519 dwellings below target.
-It is possible there will be a fall in construction levels across the UK over the coming years as there is evidence that the construction related economy is under-performing.
-The impact on development in Milton Keynes will be monitored through the council's Authority Monitoring Report.
+- 4.6.
+The emerging Milton Keynes Local Plan (Plan: MK) sets out a requirement for approximately 26,500 dwellings to be built within the plan period 2016 2031, equating to around 1,766 dwellings per annum.
+In 2017/18 total completions were 1,520; 246 dwellings below target.
+The impact on development in Milton Keynes will be monitored through the council's Authority Monitoring Report. - 4.7.
+Nevertheless, a degree of caution should be exercised when considering the correlation between demand for aggregate and level of house building.
+Between 2008

-- 4.7.
-Nethertheless, a degree of caution should be exercised when considering the correlation between demand for aggregate and level of house building.
-Between 2008 and 2010 for example sales of sand and gravel increased by 14% but during this same period the total number of house building completions in the borough decreased by 30%.
+- and 2010 for example sales of sand and gravel increased by 14% but during this same period the total number of house building completions in the borough decreased by 30%.
 Conversely, sales of sand and gravel began to fall between 2011 and 2014 when rates of housing building were also relatively low. - 4.8.
 Two national infrastructure projects are planned for Milton Keynes and are identified in the National Infrastructure Delivery Plan (NIP) 2016 2021.
 The first is the development of an East West Rail link between Cambridge, Milton Keynes and Oxford.
 Phase 1 of the scheme from Bicester to Oxford is complete and Phase 2, linking Oxford to Milton Keynes, is being developed.
 The second is the development of an Oxford to Cambridge Expressway (via Milton Keynes) to improve east west connectivity by road.
 The expressway is currently being investigated and is one of six strategic studies that will inform the development of the second stage of the national Road Investment Strategy (RIS2).
 Both the East West Rail and Expressway infrastructure schemes are identified by the National Infrastructure Commission as central to achieving the vision of the Cambridge Milton Keynes Oxford Arc to maximise the potential of this growth corridor as a connected, knowledge-intensive cluster, enabling land for housing and employment growth to be unlocked. - 4.9.
 The Milton Keynes Local Investment Plan (2015) identifies minimum infrastructure requirements, including transport developments, to enable sustainable growth in Milton Keynes for the plan period 2012 2026.
 This plan, together with the emerging Plan:MK, outlines a number of indicative transport projects for Milton Keynes including the development of the A421 A4146 link road and dualling of the A421, as well as the East West Rail link referred to above. - 4.10.
 The High Speed Two (HS2) rail network connecting London and the West Midlands (Phase One) continuing onto Manchester and Leeds (Phase Two) has been taken through its statutory processes and initial work on its construction has commenced.
 However no part of the new railway line will pass through Milton Keynes with the nearest point being 15 miles to the west.
 It will place demands on aggregates nationally but it is difficult to identify at this stage the detail of the amount of mineral required. - 4.11.
 Housing and other infrastructure proposals, even if they come to fruition as planned, will not result in a significant change from previous years as in and around Milton Keynes there has always been a growth focus.
 There is no indication therefore that the level of demand for sand and gravel will increase beyond that experienced previously and as such, it is not necessary to factor in any additional growth to a provision rate.